 All access and correction requests can be submitted to the respective DPOs at the following address and contact information:

-The DPOs are to provide the requested information only after verification of the identity of the requestor.
+The DPO are to provide the requested information only after verification of the identity of the requestor.

-In a situation where a third party is making an access request on behalf of an individual, TCC shall ensure that the third party has the legal authority to validly act on behalf of the individual.
+In a situation where a third party is making an access request on behalf of an individual, TCC shall take reasonable steps to ensure that the third party has the legal authority to validly act on behalf of the individual.

-The DPOs shall make a record of such requests and responses for future reference and verification.
+The DPO shall make a record of such requests and responses for future reference and verification.